CHWs Changing Outcomes in South Carolina

 At the start of the Year 2, participating organizations chose to focus on one or more of the following priority health topics most relevant to the needs of the communities they serve:

 Organizations were encouraged to select topics that aligned with their existing CHW workflows.
-Thanks to continued pilot funding, the Perinatal Health topic was included for the Year 2 project scope.
+Thanks to continued pilot funding, the Perinatal Health topic was included beginning in the Year 2 project scope.

 General Indicators